vincent-bruel/arduino-and-co/Projects/DustCollectorCommander-ArduinoNano-HallSensorsA3144/README.md

 ## Some use cases
 1. Use the Bandsaw:
 	1. Operator will turn the 4 way selector to the Bandsaw position
-	2. The Arduino motor controler (AMC-board) will Turn the dust collector off (if it was on),
+	2. The Controler-Board will Turn the dust collector off (if it was on),
-	3. AMC-board will Send, via Serial Comm, an order to the Motor Board to move the "mobile hole board" in the Bandsaw line position
+	3. Controler-Board will Send, via Serial Comm, an order to the Motor-Board to move the "mobile hole board" in the Bandsaw line position
-	4. AMC-board will Wait a few seconds for the Motor board to acomplish its task
+	4. Controler-Board will Wait a few seconds for the Motor-board to accomplish its task
-	5. AMC-board will Turn the dust collector ON.
+	5. Controler-Board will Turn the dust collector ON.
 	6. Operator will use the Bandsaw
 	7. Operator will turn the 4 way selector to the OFF position
-	8. AMC-board will Turn the dust collector OFF.
+	8. Controler-Board will Turn the dust collector OFF.

 2. Use the Miter saw
 	1. Whe assume that the 4 way selector is in the OFF position
 	2. Operator will push the blast gate of the Miter saw (open position)
-	3. AMC-board will Turn the dust collector ON
+	3. Controler-Board will Turn the dust collector ON
 	4. Operator will use the miter saw
 	5. Operator will push the blast gate of the Miter saw (closed position)
-	6. AMC-board will Turn the dust collector OFF.
+	6. Controler-Board will Turn the dust collector OFF.

 3. Typical woodworking use case
 	1. Use Bandsaw multiple times (Operator manipulates the 4-way-selector)